 Then, of course, you’re going to need to do the same things you should do in the event of any data breach:

-- 2. Update your security questions and two factor authentication means (move to email rather than text).
+- Update your security questions and two-factor authentication means (move to email rather than text).

-However, the best method of protecting yourself from phone cloning is making sure it doesn’t happen in the first place.
+However, the best method of protecting yourself from phone cloning is to make sure it doesn’t happen in the first place.

 How to Avoid Phone Cloning